MuhammedBuyukkinaci/My-Docker-Notes/README.md

 8) When we define a volume section in our `docker-compose.yaml` file and map our local file system to container's folder, our development time may decrease.
 When we made a change in our code base, the change will be also effective in container's file system and the code in container will also change.
 After changes in container's codebase, `command` flag of `docker-compose.yaml` file should reload the running application.
 Our modifications will be active in the container too.

+9) The difference between busybox and Alpine Linux.
+The comment taken from here[https://www.reddit.com/r/docker/comments/m9l5k2/noob_question_what_is_the_difference_between/].

+- Busybox is a minimal set of tools typically present in a unix-like operating system.
+It does not contain a kernel and is not an operating system.

+- Alpine Linux is a minimal Linux distribution that contains everything necessary to boot a kernel and initiate a session.